rpranav07/AI_Research/README.md

 ## My learning approach

+In my learning approach, I believe in building a strong foundation by starting from the very basics.
+Although I have some beginner-level knowledge in AI and machine learning, I aim to solidify my understanding by revisiting key concepts and progressing systematically from the ground up.
+My focus is on mastering core principles, hands-on coding, and tackling real-world projects.
+I want to not only understand how algorithms work but also why they work the way they do, ensuring that I can apply them confidently in practical scenarios.

-Keep an eye on [weekly-notes](./weekly-notes) for my learnings and thoughts.
+Keep an eye on [Notes](./weekly-notes) for my learnings and thoughts.

 I'll dedicate at least 1 hours daily to my learning.